Afreenjahan/oracle-ebs-practical-knowledge/README.md

 The template is shared as a learning resource for Oracle EBS developers and demonstrates one approach to documenting deployment details such as object sequencing, dependencies, validation steps, and rollback considerations before migrating changes across environments.

-In the excel file, there's a Deployment (Individual) document meant for individual developer component migration.
+In the excel file, there are both Consolidated and Individual Deployment worksheets shared.
+Consolidated worksheet is meant for multiple components/objects migration mostly meant for release activities.
+Whereas, Individual worksheet is meant for single developer component migration meant for migrating change into lower environments.
+Either one could be chosen alongside the Objects worksheet which contains list of all the individual objects like package/ procedure/ table, etc.

 I hope it serves as a useful reference for developers interested in Oracle EBS release planning and deployment activities.